-Any modification of terms of service will be notified to you through the contact information you have provided.
+You will be notified of any modification of terms of service through the contact information you have provided.
 We will give you a reasonable time of [reasonable delay of a few weeks] to take notice of these changes, which you can of course refuse (but that would mean we might stop providing you with some of our services).